Sheppsu/Sheppsu/README.md

  - [Offline chat bot](https://github.com/Sheepposu/offlinechatbot), a twitch bot that runs in the offline chat of [btmc](https://www.twitch.tv/btmc).
 Offline chat refers to the time when the streamer is offline.

 [Past projects I'm no longer working on or finished](https://github.com/stars/Sheepposu/lists/past-projects):
- - I made [this pr](https://github.com/Rapptz/discord.py/pull/6507) which led to [this pr](https://github.com/nextcord/nextcord/pull/224) by another person.
+ - I made [this pr](https://github.com/Rapptz/discord.py/pull/6507) and though I never finished it, some others used it as a base to fully implement the feature such as [here](https://github.com/nextcord/nextcord/pull/224) and [here](https://github.com/Pycord-Development/pycord/pull/532)
  - Made a cool [graph thingy](https://github.com/Sheepposu/osu-graph) for osu!

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=Sheepposu&show_icons=true&theme=maroongold)